Add this

 The purpose of this unwise legal exercise appears to be twofold: tarnish the reputation of the farmers, turn public opinion against them by making them out to be unreasonable and obstinate, and force them to call off their protests.
 But the farmers are no fools- they have seen this farce for what it is and have walked off the field: they have refused to engage with either the Court or its committee, perhaps they may refuse to engage with the Agriculture Minister next.
 Worse, the Supreme Court's authority will be severely dented because there is no way the protestors will comply with the Court's dubious order : they have already said so.
 So will the Court initiate contempt against 200,000 men, women and children, give or take a few thousand ?

 The Hon'ble judges had an opportunity to quench the flames but they have instead fanned them.
-Instead of a still- born mockery of a committee it should have advised- not ordered- the govt. to take the laws back to Parliament for the examination and discussions which never took place before they were rammed through.
+Instead of a still- born mockery of a committee it should have advised- not ordered- the government to take the laws back to Parliament for the examination and discussions which never took place before they were rammed through.
 The Court itself should have posted the constitutional challenges to the laws for urgent hearing.
 Now, unfortunately, that will not take place for at least two months- the time given to the committee to submit its recommendations.
 The real issue has once again been side-tracked.
-The only gainer in this grotesque process is the govt.
+The only gainer in this grotesque process is the government, and the public (not just the farmers) is the loser.

 The Supreme Court has now become irrelevant to the course of unfolding events in this people's struggle, but doesn't know it.
 And it has no one else to blame but itself.